Matevito/portfolioTest/README.md

         npm install

-- **2.2.4** Create an .env file on the root of the proyect and set-up the following config values
+- **2.2.4** Create an .env file on the root of the project and set up the following config values

-        #on deploy is required the deploy value
+        # on deployment is required the 'deploy' value
         NODE_ENV=dev||deploy

         # db access url
-        DB_URL=<Url obtained on the atlas webpage were your deployed database is stored>
+        DB_URL=<Url obtained on the atlas webpage were your database is stored>

         # twitter keys.
 Obtained them on your dev twitter account
         API_key=<API key value>